 - ½ cup water, or ¾ cup of water if you like the dressing less thick

-- 2 tablespoons low sodium soy sauce, or about 1 tablespoon regular soy sauce
+- 2 tbsp low sodium soy sauce, or about 1 tablespoon regular soy sauce

-- 1 tablespoon apple cider vinegar OR 2 tablespoons unseasoned rice vinegar, or more according to your liking
+- 1 tbsp apple cider vinegar OR 2 tablespoons unseasoned rice vinegar, or more according to your liking

 - ½ lime, juiced